Couleslaw/Project-L/docs/TechnicalDocs/core/index.md

 ## Actions (solution)

-The actions are represented by the [IAction](../../ProjectLCoreDocs/html/T_ProjectLCore_GameActions_IAction.htm) interface.
+The actions are represented by the [GameAction](../../ProjectLCoreDocs/html/T_ProjectLCore_GameActions_GameAction.htm) abstract class.
 Together with the [IActionProcessor](../../ProjectLCoreDocs/html/T_ProjectLCore_GameActions_IActionProcessor.htm) interface, it implements the visitor pattern for processing actions.
 The idea is that in this way it is easy to add new action processors, e.g. for modifying the graphics in the Unity game.

 {% include tip.html content="
 For details about the individual actions, see the game action